I Quit Smoking…

 Trying not to think about Smoking, Nicotine, Cigarettes didn’t help at all.
 I still had a temptation to smoke every now and then.
 Since smoking is pretty common in almost all the places, I would be so prompted to smoke whenever I saw people smoking.
 But I simply didn’t want to smoke!
 I hated smoking!!!
 Later, I realized that escaping away from it won’t help.
 The more I ran from it; the more it chased.
 I needed to accept the fact that I need to simply let go of this desire from within.
 How to do this was a major concern.
 Idea-less I was!

-Choosing the reward!
+Choosing a reward!

 One day, I was with my smoker-friends who were smoking and I was tempted.
 One of them jokingly asked me if I wanted to smoke.
 Deep inside I wanted to, but I reminded myself that “I am a man of words; a man of commitment” and denied.
 That was the moment when I felt POWERFUL!
 That was the moment when I truly felt the power of DENIAL.
 That time onwards, I started socializing more often with the smoker-friends.
 I would inspect my power of tolerance!
 That really helped.
 The more I accepted the craving for a smoke, the happier I became.
 And the benefits that came along were simply amazing; adding motivation to the wonderful journey.